midstem/calendar/README.md

 .event - styles the container that wraps event

-.header-grid - styles the grid container that wraps header items
+.header-grid - styles the grid container that wraps header items.
+To change the order of the elements, edit this styles:

+@media (min-width: 576px)
+grid-template-areas: 'today arrows month year dropdown';

+For smaller screens:
+grid-template-areas:
+    'today arrows nothing'
+    'dropdown month year';

 .modal-cross - styles the cross button in the modal with other events
 ```